Bad semidefinite programs: they all look the same: Introduction

-For instance, $\psd{r} \oplus \{ 0 \}$ (where the order of the $0$ matrix will be clear from the context) stands for the set of matrices whose upper left $r$ by $r$ block is positive semidefinite, and the rest of the components are zero.
+For instance, $\psd{r} \oplus \{ 0 \}$ (where the order of the $0$ matrix will be clear from context) is the set of matrices with the upper left $r \times r$ block positive semidefinite and the rest of the components zero.